Shock Wave 2: Plot

 Poon is then spotted talking to Pong by Vendetta, and he later wishes to withdraw.
 Feeling betrayed, Ma traps Poon based on a board game (Mastermind) in order to force Poon to remember who he is before leaving.
 Pong and Tung arrive with a squad to save Poon, though they fail initially until Poon recalls Ma's Mastermind combination, allowing Tung to free him at the last moment.
 Poon tells them Vendetta is planning to bomb the IFC building and the Hong Kong airport, while "Davy" is a tiny nuclear warhead.
 If detonated, it is of 10 to 20 tons of TNT equivalent and will leave the area irradiated for centuries to come.
 They then rush to intercept the Vendetta terrorists.

-Ma and his men simultaneously raid the IFC and Hong Kong MTR as well as the Airport tram.
+Ma and his men simultaneously raid the IFC and Hong Kong MTR as well as the Airport Express train.
 He hijacks a train and has his men plant bombs and the Davy Crockett bomb and leaves with the train but not before his men take hostages to slow the police down.
 Lun and his co-worker Fat Sze managed to defuse the rigged van in IFC parking garage while also killing Money and Slave.
 Inspector Lee arrives with his team and kills the Vendetta members to secure the area.
 Lun manages to intercept the other train carrying the other bomb and arranges to ram the bomb train into the water.
 The plan involves destroying both connections of the Tsing Ma Bridge to sink the explosives, thereby minimizing any collateral damage.
 Pong and her CTRU teams successfully raid the control station, killing Rhino's men, and he commits suicide.

 Poon and Tung arrange for the rigged van to be near a strategic location before arming the bomb.
 Tung escapes into the helicopter, but Poon insists staying behind as atonement for his involvement in the previous Vendetta terrorist attacks.
 Tearfully saying goodbye to Pong, Poon sacrifices himself to destroy the bridge.
 With Lun's help, Ma's train is intercepted by the severed bridge and sinks before exploding moments later, killing him and Poon while sending a shockwave underwater, saving HK from a potential fallout.
 Tung and Lun mourn Poon's death, while Pong is left in tears wondering if Poon's sacrifice was worth all their efforts.

 In the closing scenes, Pong requests one of the neurology doctors to erase all her memories associated with Poon, save for one particular moment.
 She then flashes back to encountering Poon at a police dinner, where he deliberately spills some red wine on her uniform to catch her eye.